Simpler and Unified Recognition Algorithm for Path Graphs and Directed Path Graphs: Introduction

-On directed path graph side, at the state of art, our algorithm is the unique that does not use results in \cite{chaplick-gutierrez}, in which it is given a linear algorithm able to establish if a path graph is a directed path graphs too (see Theorem \ref{th:il_piu_importante} for further details).
+On the side of directed path graphs, at the state of art, our algorithm is the only one that does not use the results in~\cite{chaplick-gutierrez}, in which it is given a linear time algorithm able to establish whether a path graph is a directed path graph too (see Theorem~\ref{th:il_piu_importante} for further details).
+Thus, prior to this paper, it was necessary to implement two algorithms to recognize directed path graphs: a recognition algorithm for path graphs as in~\cite{chaplick,schaffer}, and the algorithm in~\cite{chaplick-gutierrez} that in linear time is able to determining whether a path graph is also a directed path graph.
+Instead, we obtain our recognition algorithm for directed path graphs by slightly modifying the recognition algorithm for path graphs.
+In this way, we do not improve the running time, rather we provide a simpler algorithm using known characterizations.

-In this way, we do not improve worst-case time complexity but we have unified and simplified path graphs and directed path graphs by an algorithmic point of view.
-Main results are in Theorem \ref{th:main_PG} and Theorem \ref{th:main_DPG}.